Blosc/bloscpack/README.rst

   during every read to avoid allocating deallocating strings the whole time.
 * The keyword arguments to many functions are global dicts, this is a bad idea, Make the immutable with a forzendict.
+* Check that the checksum is really being checked for all PlainSinks
+* Bunch of NetworkSource/Sinks
+* HTTPSource/Sink

 Miscellaneous
 ~~~~~~~~~~~~~